Skip to main content

 7 minutes read

-You sell a long-term asset, like land or a building, and suddenly, you’re staring at a hefty capital gains tax.
-It’s a hard-earned profit, and the tax feels like a speed bump on your financial journey.
+When you sell your long-term asset, like land or a building, you’re charged with a hefty capital gains tax.
+It reduces your profits by diminishing the value of your returns.
 But what if there was a smart, completely legal way to save that tax and grow your money at the same time?

-Section 54EC of the Income Tax Act is a tax-saving gem designed for savvy investors who want to turn their real estate gains into a financially sound, tax-efficient opportunity.
+Section 54EC of the Income Tax Act (now known as Section 85 of the Income Tax Act 2025) is a tax-saving gem designed for savvy investors who want to safeguard their real estate gains against massive long-term capital gains tax.

-In this article, we’ll dive deep into sec 54EC of the IT Act, explore the power of capital gains bonds 54EC, and walk you through how to claim a deduction under Section 54EC, all in a clear, practical, and conversational style.
+In this article, we’ll explore the power of capital gain bonds 54EC and walk you through how to claim a deduction under Section 85 (previously Section 54EC).

 Key Takeaways